 This allowed most people to use their personal savings and investments to generate income for other non-essential expenditures like entertainment and travel.

 With most retirements lasting only 10-15 years, the investment landscape was simpler as well.
 You could afford to build a purely income-focused portfolio—drawing down 4-5% of your assets each year—and the likelihood of running out of money was remote.

-Further complicating this equation is the gradual shift that’s taken place over the years from employer-funded pension plans to employee-funded 401(k) plans.
+complicating this equation is the gradual shift that’s taken place over the years from employer-funded pension plans to employee-funded 401(k) plans.
 As recently as 1980, 84% of all retirees were covered by an employer pension plan.
-Today, that number has dropped to 26% (and just 16% of private sector workers).2
+Today, less than one-third of Americans retire with a pension plan.2

 Responsibility for funding the lion’s share of retirement income is increasingly being left up to each individual.

 So how can investors better prepare for this new reality?

 First and foremost, it’s important to acknowledge that you need to take a more active role in managing your retirement assets.
 Planning for a 20+ year retirement

 means structuring your portfolio not only to provide enough short-term income, but also making sure that those assets you won’t need to touch for another decade or two keep growing.

 Unlike previous generations, you can’t just transition your entire portfolio holdings to income-producing bonds and dividend-producing stocks as retirement nears.
 It’s not practical to have longer-term assets you won’t need to touch for another 10+ years invested the same way as assets you’ll be drawing down early in retirement.
 Both longevity risk and inflation risk require a longer-term perspective.
 Being too conservative can hurt.
 Decades of inflation can do serious damage to your portfolio—especially with interest rates currently near historic lows!